 Boasting seven Nobel Prize winners and two Canadian prime ministers as alumni, the University of British Columbia (UBC) is consistently ranked among the top 40 universities in the world.
-UBC’s student population numbers more than 60,000 students and the institution’s commitment to research is evident in its investment of $580 million in 8,808 research projects.
+With more than 60,000 students, UBC's commitment to research is evident in its investment of $580 million in 8,808 research projects.

 Finding new donors to financially support a university’s burgeoning academic programs is always a difficult task.
 If an advancement office relied solely on previous donors for contributions, it would miss out on many promising prospects.
 The challenge for UBC’s Development and Alumni Engagement Department was that because of strict privacy laws, they did not have any way to identify individuals who had the wealth or ability to make a major gift (more than $25,000), beyond looking at census data.